Bedford Village Historic District: 1829 School House

 The school house was built in 1829 in the span of a few months.
 It had one room, which served for lessons in "grammar, spelling, arithmetic, history, geography, the Bible, and depending on the scholarship of the teacher, Latin and philosophy".
 A school library had books about history, travel, natural sciences, agriculture, biographies, and literature, listed in an 1843 directory.
 Sixty-two children were educated in 1842, but 27 of them were at school for four to five months only.
-When the school was too small for a growing population in 1912, the building was turned into a museum founded by the Bedford Agassiz Society in 1913.
+When the school became too small for a growing population in 1912, the building was turned into a museum founded by the Bedford Agassiz Society in 1913.
 It has been run by the Bedford Historical Society since 1918.
 In 1970, the school became a special exhibit for historic education.